emissary-ingress/emissary/user-guide/early-access.md

 ### Installing Ambassador Early Access releases

 We do not recommend Helm for early access releases.
-Instead, use a Kubernetes deployment as usual, but use image `quay.io/datawire/ambassador:0-50-0-tt5`.
+Instead, use a Kubernetes deployment as usual, but use image `quay.io/datawire/ambassador:0.50.0-ea5`.

 We recommend testing with shadowing, as documented below, before switching to any new Ambassador release.
-We *strongly* recommend testing with shadowing for all early access releases.
+We also recommend testing with shadowing for all early access releases before deploying in production.

 ## Testing with shadowing